levinas/SDF-estimates/estimates.md

 300 million based on the estimated 30% ratio of novel proteins in 1 billion metagenomic proteins.

 #### 4.5 Global estimate of unique proteins

+This is difficult to estimate.
+For the soil9 sample, 99% of the proteins are unique at the MD5 level.
+Some of this is due to slightly different gene starts and endings.
+As we add more metagenomic samples into the same pool, we could also expect more proteins to converge.

+My guess is half of the 1 billion proteins will be unique.